imsweb/naaccr-xml/README.md

 You can check out the [release page](https://github.com/imsweb/naaccr-xml/releases) for a list of the releases and their changes.

-This library requires Java7 or later.
+This library requires Java 8 or a more recent version.

 ## Usage